minkustree/Taskbox/design.md

 There's no point snoozing for less than 5 minutes, so if the time is within 5 minutes of a boundary, consider it at or over the boundary.

+If it's a monday morning, don't offer 'This Week' == monday at 9am We already have 'tomorrow morning'.
+Offer 'Next week' == Monday +1

+If it's a Fri Night / Sat morning, don't offer 'This Weekend' We already have 'tomorrow morning' for that.
+Offer 'Next Weekend' == Sat + 1